Jonathan-321/point-of-sales-terminal/README.md

 - Calculate subtotals, taxes, and total amounts for each sale
 - Manage inventory by tracking item quantities and prices
 - Generate detailed sales reports for analysis and accounting purposes
+- Read data from files to populate the application with initial data

 ## Project Structure